garg1998/Hand-gesture-detection-using-ML-techniques/README.md

 Random Forest, K-Nearest Neighbours (KNN) and Decision tree for classification.
 The results demonstrate KNN when used with a feature set with windowing, as the best classifier (accuracy of 98.44%).
 Also, the results show that the overall feature set with windowing performs better than the one without.

+The repository contains the follwing files:

+1. Time & Frequency domain feature extarction code written in MATLAB
+2. Time & Frequency domain feature extarction code after application of windowing technique, all written in MATLAB
+3. Dataset in csv for both the cases
+4. Python code